-Roles Responsibilities Membership PSR The ICB must have in Executive Lead to sponsor the Representation place a process to receive findings Panel and respond to representations.
-ICB officers involved in responding to representation must not have had any involvement Contracting Team Member - not involved with the original procurement.
+Roles Responsibilities Membership PSR The ICB must have in Executive Lead or Director Lead from Representation place a process to receive within the ICB to sponsor the findings.
+Panel and respond to representations.
+ICB officers involved in responding to representation should not have had any involvement Contracting Team Member - not involved with the original procurement.
 Procurement Lead - Not involved with the original procurement.
 (It is

-Roles Responsibilities Membership in the original provider selection decision. important to involve procurement lead responsible for the process to give procurement context of decision making.
+Roles Responsibilities Membership in the original provider selection decision.
+Where this is not possible due to governance and decision making, the ICB will ensure that at least one individual not involved in the original decision is included in the review process. important to involve procurement lead responsible for the process to give procurement context of decision making.
 This can be via interview from the independent ICB panel).
 Finance Lead - Not involved with the original procurement.
 Quality Lead - Not involved with the original procurement.
 Commissioning / Project Lead - Not involved in the original procurement